microsoft/nni/src/sdk/pynni/nni/README.md

 **Random Search**

-In [Random Search for Hyper-Parameter Optimization][2] show that Random Search might be surprsingly simple and effective.
-We suggests that we could use Random Search as basline when we have no knowledge about the prior distribution of hyper-parameters.
+In [Random Search for Hyper-Parameter Optimization][2] show that Random Search might be surprisingly simple and effective.
+We suggests that we could use Random Search as bassline when we have no knowledge about the prior distribution of hyper-parameters.

 **Anneal**

 **Naive Evolution**

 Naive Evolution comes from [Large-Scale Evolution of Image Classifiers][3].
-Naive Evolution requir more experiments to works, but it's very simple and easily to expand new features.
+Naive Evolution require more experiments to works, but it's very simple and easily to expand new features.
 There are some tips for user:

 1) large initial population could avoid to fall into local optimum
-2) use some strategies to keep the deversity of population could be better.
+2) use some strategies to keep the diversity of population could be better.

 **SMAC**